Full transparency, this hot matcha latte recipe is not a recipe; it’s more of a method.

 We all know that you need to mix matcha with milk and some sort of sweetener to make a matcha latte, duh!
 However, it’s the mixing method that’s super important, as well as the ingredients you use, that will make or break your matcha.

 That said, I fully believe that my method and ingredient(s) choice yield the BEST matcha latte.
 I’m a little biased, but I stand by my statement as I’ve yet to try anything better.
-So, for all my girlies who love the Starbucks hot matcha latte, consider this your replacement recipe!

 It’s creamy, frothy, sweet, and layered with notes of honey and vanilla bean.
 Like could a matcha latte get any better?